apache/pulsar-site/docs/concepts-messaging.md

 :::note

 - Chunking is only available for persistent topics.
 - Chunking cannot be enabled simultaneously with batching.
+Before enabling chunking, you need to disable batching.

 :::